ayasuna-projects/frostseek/docs/README.md

 `Test` will create the new project in the `projects/test` subdirectory of the solution.

 `Meta` will create the new project in the `projects/meta` subdirectory of the solution.

+`--target /relative/target/directory`

+The directory, relative to the default target directory for the selected project type, in which the project should be created e.g. if the `target` is `domain` or `/domain` and the `type` is `main` the project will be created in the `projects/main/domain` directory instead of the `projects/main` directory.

 `--template Application|Library|XUnit`